Overview

 Coding trails will display for each student in student activity.
 You can click on a student to expand their coding trail and view their work.

-- Each "-" indicates a develop run, meaning the zyLab is configured for students to code in the zyBook, and the student ran their code in the zyBook.
+- Each "-" indicates a develop run, meaning student ran their code in the zyBook.

-- Each score, like the “3, 0, 8, 10”, indicates the student submitted and received that score
+- Each score, like the “0s, and finally 10”, indicates the student submitted and received that score

-- The time spent, “min:13”, at the end of the trail indicates the student spent 13 minutes working, and times out after 1 min.
+- The time spent, “min:21”, at the end of the trail indicates the student spent 21 minutes working.

-- Clicking on any run or score in the coding trail, like the highlighted “10”, opens their workspace and history to that point.
+- Clicking on any run or submission in the coding trail, like the highlighted “10”, opens their workspace and history to that point.

 History

-History allows examining learner's work in detail.
-For example, after clicking a score in the coding trail, or clicking the "History" button, their work can be checked keystroke-by-keystroke.
+History allows examining learner's work in detail, down to the keystroke.
+For example, after clicking a score in the coding trail.
+Alternatively, with their workspace open, click the "History" button.

-Move through the history by clicking the forward and back arrows on either side of the timestamp, clicking anywhere in the timeline, or clicking the markers in the history's timeline.
+Move through the history by clicking the forward and back arrows on either side of the timestamp, or click the play button to move through the history at a normal pace, or click anywhere in the timeline to jump to that point in the history.
+The markers in the history's timeline can also be clicked to jump there.

 Any of the markers in history can be clicked to jump to that point, from submissions and runs, insertions and deletions, to resets of files.

 In a workspace containing multiple edited files, the history for the active file will jump between edits for that file.
-In order to view the edits in other files, click another file in the file menu and scroll through the timeline or click the arrows to move keystroke-by-keystroke.
+In order to view the edits in other files, click another file in the file menu to see edits there.

 Discussion